drwpow/pow.rs/src/content/blog/bazel-is-incompatible-with-javascript.md

 At the end of the day, a build system just won’t work for all languages, and that’s OK.
 Bazel was designed for a completely different ecosystem than a JIT scriping language.
 And it’s natural that Bazel tried to solve a problem for everyone, especially with the growing popularity and maturation of JS.
 And I applaud all the lovely contributors and maintainers that are making an effort at making Bazel better!
 But that doesn’t mean I’d touch Bazel with a 10 foot pole for handling JS right now.

-But rather than end on a sour note and be a downer, I can sum up what _would_ make Bazel compatible with JS with a more concrete answer than “make it like Turbopack” (OK, I lied—I did end up mentioning it again), only 3 changes would be required:
+But rather than end on a sour note and be a downer, I can sum up what _would_ make Bazel compatible with JS with a more concrete answer than “make it like Turborepo” (OK, I lied—I did end up mentioning it again), only 3 changes would be required:

 1. **Bazel runs npm executables with zero config.** The most important tools in the ecosystem——build systems, linters, test runners—run via CLI and npm bins.
 Having to rewrite every CLI we want to use in Starlark is insane; we should just be able to use the damn thing.
 2. **Bazel treats local `node_modules` as the canonical source.** That’s right, no sandbox, no hermiticity.
 All Node.js tools rely on the nested `node_modules` all the way up the file tree to share caches and resolve packages.
 Node.js has never been sandboxed, and never will be.
 You’re only lighting compute on fire going against a decade of how Node.js has worked from day 1, and has millions of developers relying on this system.